Carl Bonham

 October 7, 2004

 Cointegration analysis has gradually appeared in the empirical tourism literature.
-However, the focus has been exclusively on the demand side, neglecting supply influences and risking endogeneity bias.
+However, the focus has been exclusively on the demand side, neglecting supply influences and risking endogeneity inconsistencies.
 One reason for this may be the difficulty identifying structural relationships in a system setting.
 We estimate a demand-supply model of Hawaii tourism using a theory-directed sequential reduction […]

 Read More